-Upon notification of an emergency or impending disaster, the CCRD Emergency Coordinator, or Heiltsuk Emergency Coordinator will initiate the Notification Protocol to inform those that may be in harms way or may suffer loss.
+Upon notification of an emergency or impending disaster, the CCRD Emergency Coordinator, will initiate the Notification Protocol to inform those that may be in harms way or may suffer loss.
 This may be done with or without activation of EOC.
 The Notification Protocol entails the following steps and actions:

 - 1. Determine the potential area affected this could be a specific location, a neighborhood, a community or outer coast wide.

 - 2. Develop notification message to ensure concise, consistent and relevant information is provided:

 - a.
 Type of emergency

 - b.
 Area potentially affected

 - c.
 Urgency of situation

 - d.
 What is being done

 - e.
 What people should do shelter in place, prepare for evacuation, evacuate, etc

 - f.
 Where to get further information

 - g.
 Notifying neighbors

-- 3. On Denny Island, turn on the available emergency siren system if necessary for immediate notification.
+- 3. Sound Fire/Emergency siren if necessary for immediate notification

 - 4. Instruct supporting staff to initiate call out to affected area using the following means:

 - a.
 Telephone

 - b.
 Fax

 - c.
 Email

 - d.
 VHF radio Marine 6 channel (156.300)

 - e.
 Social media facebook

-- f.
-Local Bella Bella TV Station Standard releases should be broadcast at 11am, 3pm and 7pm and will inform listeners of other broadcast times if applicable.
-Standard broadcast times will also be publicized on local bulletin boards and social media.

-- 5. Determine if door-to-door call out is necessary for assistance contact fire department, RCMP, Heiltsuk Guardians.
+- 5. Determine if door-to-door call out is necessary for assistance contact fire department, Boralex or Marine Harvest

 - 6. Keep record of confirmed contacts where evacuation may be necessary

-7. If contact can not be confirmed using electronic means and situation is urgent, then door-to-door crews may need to be deployed.
+- 7. If contact can not be confirmed using electronic means and situation is urgent, then door-to-door crews may need to be deployed.
 This will likely be done through EOC.